 - A LACK OF EMPATHY: for example, in a family in which the parents are never able to understand or relate to the child’s feelings about issues that are of importance to him, and are, therefore, dismissive of him.

 - ROLE-REVERSAL: for example, in a single-parent family in which the child cares for a clinically depressed mother whilst his own needs (emotional, physical, or both) go unmet.

 - DENIAL: for example, in a family in which the father is an alcoholic but this fact can never be acknowledged or spoken about, meaning the problem goes unresolved and the child is burdened with having to keep a ‘family secret’)

 - SCAPEGOATING: for example, when the personality problems of family members are projected onto one individual.

 - EMOTIONAL NEGLECT: Being starved of warmth and affection by cold and distant parents can lead to a number of problems in adult life including insecure attachment, clinginess, and a dependent personality.

 - DOMESTIC VIOLENCE.

-- EXPLOITATION: This occurs when the parent’s primary interest is to take advantage of the child and only treat him or her well when s/he fulfils their needs.
-These needs maybe emotional in nature or financial (such as may occur if, for example, the child is very talented and earning money as an actor etc).
+- EXPLOITATION: This occurs when the parent’s primary interest is to take advantage of the child and only treat him or her well when s/he fulfills their needs.
+These needs may be emotional in nature or financial (such as may occur if, for example, the child is very talented and earning money as an actor, etc).

 Harold, G.T. and Sellers, R. (2018), Annual Research Review: Interparental conflict and youth psychopathology: an evidence review and practice focused update.
 J Child Psychol Psychiatr, 59: 374-402. doi:10.1111/jcpp.12893

-Above eBook now available for immediate download on Amazon.
+The above eBook is now available for immediate download on Amazon.
 CLICK HERE.